syncfusion-content/javascript-docs/js/Print/Getting-Started.md

 ## Include Script and CSS

-To get start with Print, create a new html file and add the required dependent CSS as well as script files.
+To get start with Print, create a new HTML file and add the required dependent CSS as well as script files.

 CSS file